m-macnair/Hobby-Code/README.md

 # Hobby-Code
-The code side of my 40k habbit
+The code side of my 40k habit